Tantan-s-Creations/Tantan-s-Hangout-Mod.io-Map-Template/README.md

 1. Select Tools> VRMapModExporterWindow
 2. Fill out all of the shit
 3. Select export
-4. You should have had a file explorer window pop up after exportation, open the folder that is highlighted, select all contents in the file/folder the window was opened in and zip it.
+4. You should have had a file explorer window pop up after exportation, open the folder that is highlighted, select all contents in the file/folder and zip it.

 ## Upload To Mod.io